grafana/wait-for-github/README.md

 OPTIONS:
    --commit-info-file value  Path to a file which the commit info will be written.
 The file will be overwritten if it already exists.
    --exclude value, -x value [ --exclude value, -x value ]  Exclude the status of a specific CI check from failing the wait.
 By default, a failed status check will exit the pr wait command. [$GITHUB_CI_EXCLUDE]
-   --help, -h                show help
+   --stop-on-failed-ci       Stop and exit with error when CI fails.
+Defaults to true. [$GITHUB_STOP_ON_FAILED_CI] --help, -h                show help
 ```

 This command will wait for the given PR (URL or owner/repo/number) to be merged
 or closed.
 If merged, it will exit with code `0` (success) and if closed without
 being merged it will exit with code `1` (failure).

+By default, the command will also exit with code `1` if the CI checks on the PR
+fail.
+This behavior can be disabled by setting `--stop-on-failed-ci=false`.

 #### `ci`